songlab-cal/CherryML/README.md

 pip install -r requirements.txt
 ```

-To be able to use Historian, you must make sure to have these installed:
+To be able to use Historian (required for the results on EM), you must make sure to have these installed:

 On a Mac:
 ```